axstin/qtextract/README.md

 ## About
 QtExtract is a tool for extracting Qt resources from x86/x64 Windows binaries (.exe/.dll)

+It works by scanning for compiler generated calls to [qRegisterResourceData](https://wiki.qt.io/QtResources#How_it_works).
+The signatures used by QtExtract are not all-encompassing, and may result in false positives or false negatives.
+If you find a Qt application that doesn't work with QtExtract, feel free to open an issue.

 ![Running qtextract on Wireshark](./img/usage.gif)

 ## Usage